max-su-2019/SCAR/docs/EN/How To Patch Moveset For SCAR.md

 <br/>
 Luckily, For the attack behavior of <u>*Character*</u>, SCAR already created a DummyAnimation named "SCAR_1hmReadyDummy.hkx", so you don't need to patch behavior for character yourself (still need to do for creature).

-The remaining things you need to do is annotate the ActionData of your first attack inside the "SCAR_1hmReadyDummy.hkx", then include this animation file into your moveset.
+The remaining things you need to do is annotate the ActionData of your first attack inside the "SCAR_1hmReadyDummy.hkx", then include this animation file into your moveset's DAR folder.
 <br/>
 Here is a code example of an annotation that contains an ActionData:
 ```